stevebaeyen/stevebaeyen.github.io/_pages/privacy.md

 layout: page
 permalink: /privacy/
 title: Privacy statement
-description: Privacy statement for the newsletter.
+description: Your privacy is important to us.
+This privacy statement explains how we collect, use, and protect your personal information in compliance with the General Data Protection Regulation (GDPR).
-nav: true
+nav: false
 ---

-# Privacy Statement

-Your privacy is important to us.
-This privacy statement explains how we collect, use, and protect your personal information in compliance with the General Data Protection Regulation (GDPR).

 ## Who We Are